major/rhel7stig-sphinx/doc/source/high.rst

-RHEL-07-020240 - The operating system must be a supported release.
+V-71997 - The operating system must be a vendor supported release.
 ------------------------------------------------------------------

 Severity